 Doing that, the heaviness of the emotions will drop pretty much.
 Then you say these words: “I understand”.
-These words are essential because we don’t feel very “normal” having the feelings we have, and we try to ignore or suppress them, which makes them heavier.
-“I understand, my darling, come here in your Mothers arms, I love you.”
+These words are essential because we don’t feel don’t “normal” having the feelings we have, and we try to ignore or suppress them, which makes them heavier.
+“I understand”, and, my darling, come here in your Mothers arms; I love you.”

-Whatever the Child answers, you say: “We will ask this of your Father”.
+Whatever”the Child answers, you say: “We will see a”k this of your Father”.

-And here starts the task of your Inner Father, who is there to protect you and act for you in the outside world.
+And she” starts the task of your Inner Father, who is there to protect and act for you in the outside world.
 You would never send a four-year-old asking for a raise at work or getting to resolve a conflict at school or with the neighbours, would you?
 So why do you try it?
-Send out your Inner Father to take care of whatever you have to do in the outside world.
-Your Inner Father is your male energy, which enables you to make decisions, to take action, to follow your inner guidance (which is located in you Inner Child, also called Intuition) and to manifest your Child’s desires in the world.
+Send out your Inner Father to care for whatever you have to do in the outside world.
+Your Inner Father is your male energy, enabling you to make decisions, take action, follow your inner guidance (which is located in your Inner Child, also called Intuition) and manifest your child’s world.

 Explaining Things Further…

-When your child has a need, for instance, to call someone or to go somewhere to arrange something, imagine that your Inner Child stays at home with his mother who takes care of his feelings (“I understand you’re afraid…”) and that your Inner Father (another part of your being) goes out there to act.
+When your child has a need, for instance, to call someone or to go somewhere to arrange something, imagine that your Inner Child stays at home with his mother, who takes care of his feelings (“I understand”, and you’re if you’re and that” your Inner Father (another part of your being) goes out there to act.
 Your Inner Father is that part of you which can handle stress, take action, arrange conflicts and all other stuff that has to do with the outside world.
-If that part is missing because you didn’t have a good model when you were little yourself, you will have to create and develop it.
+If that part is missing because you didn’t have a role model when you were little, you will have to create and develop it.

 Loving yourself is listening to your Inner Child, taking his emotions seriously, understanding what he feels and taking action in the desired direction.
 And loving yourself is having this dialogue with yourself every morning when you open your eyes, every evening when you go to bed, and every time you have an emotion.